(AH-15: displacement 11,141; length 520'; beam 71'6": draft 24'; speed 18 knots; complement 564; class Haven; type C4-S-B2)

-Sailing from the east coast 14 July 1945, Consolation arrived at Wakayama, Honshu, 11 September to join with Sanctuary (AH-16) in setting up a shore screening station and field hospital to receive men of Allied forces who had been prisoners of war in Japan.
-By 15 September she had embarked 1,062 men and 3 days later cleared for Okinawa where her patients were debarked for transfer to the United States.
-Consolation returned to Wakayama to act as station hospital for the 5th Fleet.
-During 13 to 24 October she was at Okinawa to treat the casualties of a vicious typhoon, then sailed to Nagoya where she served as station hospital for the 5th and 6th Fleets during the occupation of that area from 26 October to 3 November.
-Arriving in San Francisco 23 November, Consolation underwent a brief overhaul then operated from 6 December 1945 to 3 February 1946 between Pearl Harbor and San Francisco transporting sailors and patients.
+Sailing from the east coast on 14 July 1945, Consolation arrived at Wakayama, Honshu, on 11 September to join with Sanctuary (AH-16) in setting up a shore screening station and field hospital to receive men of Allied forces who had been prisoners of war in Japan.
+By 15 September she had embarked 1,062 men and three days later cleared for Okinawa where her patients were debarked for transfer to the U.S..
+Consolation returned to Wakayama to act as station hospital for the Fifth Fleet.
+During 13 to 24 October she was at Okinawa to treat the casualties of a vicious typhoon, then sailed to Nagoya where she served as station hospital for the Fifth and Sixth Fleets during the occupation of that area from 26 October to 3 November.
+Arriving in San Francisco on 23 November, Consolation underwent a brief overhaul then operated from 6 December 1945 to 3 February 1946 between Pearl Harbor and San Francisco transporting sailors and patients.

-Consolation arrived at Norfolk, Va., 3 March 1946.
-She operated in the Caribbean and had temporary duty with the Naval Transportation Service transferring dependents from the Canal Zone to New York from 25 March to 21 October 1946, and then remained in commission although inactive at Hampton Roads with occasional trips during fleet exercises until the outbreak of the Korean war.
+Consolation arrived at Norfolk, Va., on 3 March 1946.
+She operated in the Caribbean and had temporary duty with the Naval Transportation Service transferring dependents from the Canal Zone to New York from 25 March to 21 October 1946, and then remained in commission, although inactive, at Hampton Roads with occasional trips during fleet exercises until the outbreak of the Korean War.

-Departing Norfolk 14 July 1950 Consolation arrived at Pusan, Korea, 16 August to care for the wounded, both military and civilian, of the Allied forces.
+Departing Norfolk on 14 July 1950 Consolation arrived at Pusan, Korea, on 16 August to care for the wounded, both military and civilian, of the Allied forces.
 She took part in the Inchon, Wonsan, and Hungnam operations and provided medical assistance for the military forces of Korea, aiding in the establishment of Korean hospitals and medical installations.
-On 24 May 1951 she sailed for San Diego, arriving 6 June.
-She was overhauled and fitted with a helicopter landing platform on her after deck.
+On 24 May 1951 she sailed for San Diego, arriving on 6 June.
+She was overhauled and fitted with a helicopter landing platform aft.

 Consolation received 10 battle stars for Korean war service.